ptrgags/polar-zonohedra/README.md

 # Polar Zonohedra (2021)

-Just a simple script to generate an OBJ mesh of polar zonohedra
+Just a simple script to generate an OBJ mesh of a polar zonohedron

 ## Dependencies